Alin Mituța: Member of the European Parliament

 In 2019, Mituța ran as a candidate for the European Parliament on the list of the 2020 USR-PLUS Alliance (Alianța 2020 USR-PLUS).

 In the European Parliament, Mituța is affiliated with the Renew Europe Group and he is a member of the Committee on Budgetary Control (CONT) and the Committee on Agriculture and Rural Development (AGRI).
-He is also a substitute member of the Committee on Constitutional Affairs (AFCO), the Committee on Regional Development (REGI), the Committee on Employment and Social Affairs (EMPL) and the Special Committee on Beating Cancer (BECA).
+He is also a substitute member of the Committee on Industry, Research and Energy(ITRE), Committee on Constitutional Affairs (AFCO), the Committee on Regional Development (REGI), the Committee on Employment and Social Affairs (EMPL) and the Special Committee on Beating Cancer (BECA).
 Since 2021, he has been part of the Parliament's delegation to the Conference on the Future of Europe.

 In addition to his committee assignments, Mituța is a member of the parliament's delegation to the EU-Moldova Parliamentary Association Committee (D-MD) and substitute member of its delegation to the Euronest Parliamentary Assembly (DEPA).

+Most notably, Mituța is the leading rapporteur on the Gigabit Infrastructure Act, as well as shadow rapporteur on the European Data Act (European Union) and the European eID Regulation.

 Political positions

+As rapporteur for Gigabit Infrastructure Act he proposed and negotiated into law the abolition of the extra-fees for intra-EU communication (calls and SMS).

 In 2021, Mituța initiated a letter to Ursula von der Leyen and Maroš Šefčovič co-signed by seven other Members in which they call on the European Commission to stop the United Kingdom from holding EU nationals in immigration removal centers.

 In March 2022, he initiated a call, supported by other 21 MEPs, to Christine Lagarde, the president of the European Central Bank, to take measures so that Ukrainian refugees fleeing the war be able to convert their hryvnia to the currencies of EU Member States.